objarni/pam/README.md

 .. this will create a virtual environment and run approval test (ApprovalTest.Python) on the rabbit module.
 DUT stands for "Device Under Test".

-Some make targets available are:
+Then these make targets available will be available:

-    make clean   # remove all artifacts built by make make test    # create a Python 3 virtual environment including pytest, coverage approvaltests make lci     # run a 'local CI' loop detecting any modifications to DUT code
+    make test    # create a Python 3 virtual environment including pytest, coverage approvaltests make clean   # remove all artifacts built by make

-There are also a couple of w.i.p targets:
+There are also a couple of w.i.p targets which needs better UX (implicit dependencies currently e.g):

-    make cover   # produce a HTML coverage report make mutate  # run cosmic ray mutation testing on DUT
+    make cover   # produce a HTML coverage report make lci     # run a 'local CI' loop detecting any modifications to DUT code make mutate  # run cosmic ray mutation testing on DUT